Katsu-alpha/central-tools/README.md

 ```

 ### How to use CentralSession class
-You can create Central session either of below:
+You can create Central session by either of below:

 1. Create a configuration file named 'central_config.py' and call create_session_from_config()
 2. Call the constructor of CentralSession class